ROCm/hipBLASLt/docs/index.rst

 hipBLASLt documentation
 ===========================

 hipBLASLt is a library that provides General Matrix-Matrix (GEMM) operations with flexible APIs and extends functionalities beyond the traditional BLAS library.
-To learn more, see :ref:`what-is-hipblaslt`.
+To learn more, see :ref:`what-is-hipblaslt`

 You can access hipBLASLt code on our `GitHub repository <https://github.com/ROCmSoftwarePlatform/hipBLASLt>`_.